 When you were young, your parents may have told you to keep your toys after playing with them.
 Well, the same thing goes when you’re in a CrossFit box or gym.
 While you don’t have to go around picking trash, you just have to put the gear away after you use them.

 One rule of thumb you can follow is to leave the box better than the way you found it.
 This means to put everything in their proper place.
-You should arrange the weights in their correct order, return wall balls into the racks, and put foam rollers to their correct position.
+You should arrange the CrossFit bumper plates in their correct order, return wall balls into the racks, and put foam rollers to their correct position.

 If you use gym equipment, wipe them down after you use them.
 It’s more than just removing your sweat, you have to make sure you stop germs from spreading.
 Just a paper towel with some disinfectant can go a long way in keeping everyone safe in the box.
 This is one of the most important CrossFit rules so be sure not to neglect it.